April 28, 2025

 North Dakota

 The state of North Dakota has thus far enacted no paid safe and sick leave laws.
-However, eligible employees may be entitled to certain leave protections under the federal Family and Medical Leave Act.
+However, eligible employees may be entitled to certain leave protections under the Federal Family and Medical Leave Act.

 For more information, contact the North Dakota Department of Labor and Human Rights